jarelllama/Blocklist-Checker/README.md

 ### Top 15 TLDs

-The number of occurrences for the top 15 TLDs in the compressed entries.
+The number of occurrences for the top 15 top-level domains (TLDs) in the compressed entries.

 ### Processing time